Signed in as:

 filler@godaddy.com

 Apex predators are essential in order for our ecosystems to thrive.
-One of the most impactful apex predators throughout the world are wolves.
-Wolves are not just an apex predator, but they are a keystone species.
-Keystone species are species which are critical to maintaining diversity and stability in the ecosystem which it lives.
-Unfortunately these magnificent animals have been over hunted and eradicated from their native territories throughout the United States and world.
+Wolves are one of the most important apex predators seen throughout North America, Asia, Europe, and even some areas of Africa.
+They bring balance to a variety of ecosystems including the desert, forest, tundra, and even the harsh conditions of the arctic.
+Wolves are a keystone species.
+Keystone species are species which are vital for promoting diversity and maintaining stability in the ecosystem which it lives.
+Unfortunately, these magnificent predators have been over hunted and eradicated from their native territories throughout the United States and many parts of the world.
 California is one of the states where wolves have been hunted to extinction in the early 1920s.
 The exciting news is they are now back, and have migrated through Oregon to California, making it all the way to the Sequoias in Tulare County!
-That's less than 100 miles from our facility!
+That is less than 100 miles from our facility!

-Many people are excited about this, yet many others are skeptical or even fearful and wonder how this will have a positive impact on this state.
-We will address some of the most common concerns and questions later, but first lets discuss how California's ecosystem can thrive from the reintroduction of its native keystone species (wolves) by examining the changes they made to Yellowstone's ecosystem and wildlife as a whole.
+Many people are excited about the return of wolves, yet many others are skeptical or fearful.
+Residents may also wonder how this could have a positive impact in California.
+We will address some of the most common concerns and questions later, but first lets discuss how California's ecosystem can thrive from the reintroduction of its native keystone species (wolves) by examining the changes they made to Yellowstone's ecosystem and wildlife.

 Lets take a moment to quickly address some concerns and fears that many people have.
 Some of these topics are addressed in more detail in other sections of the website: